RoyPlu/Flare/README.md

 ## Face detection (experimental)
 - input for images to detect specific face attributes and emotions such as age, gender, happiness, anger, etc...

+# DISCLAIMER
+I take no responsibility if this tool gets you banned in any way, This tool is not made by Tinder and has features Tinder doesn't want you to see.
+Use at your own risk!

 # How to use